Apply to become a tutor!

 Common tutor training sessions will be organised for all tutors, and attendance is mandatory for all first-time tutors at the University of Helsinki.

-• Besides these there will be a Moodle area for all tutors.
-The Moodle course has mandatory exercises and lots of useful information for tutors.
+• In addition, the faculty will organise its own training sessions for tutors.
+All tutors will also have a shared Moodle area with mandatory assignments and lots of useful information for tutors.
 It will also cover topics that are specifically relevant to international tutors.